ibm-cloud-docs/wanclouds-vpc-plus/getting-started.md

 ## Step 2.
 Plan for your migration
 {: #step-2-plan}

-To get the best results from your VPC migration, spend time analyzing your classic environment and learning how the {{site.data.keyword.vpc-plus-migration}} tool will handle different components of your environment.
+To get the best results from your VPC migration, spend time analyzing your classic environment and learning how the {{site.data.keyword.vpc-plus-migration}} tool handles different components of your environment.
 For more information, see [Planning for migration](/docs/wanclouds-vpc-plus?topic=wanclouds-vpc-plus-planning-for-migration).

 ## Step 3.
 Create an instance of {{site.data.keyword.vpc-plus-migration}} through the {{site.data.keyword.cloud_notm}} catalog
 {: #step-3-create}